 Problems continued to plague the website last month, but federal officials say they expect the pace of enrollments to pick up around the country because many of the computer glitches were repaired within recent weeks.

-The U.S. Department of Health and Human Services released enrollment figures for October, showing fewer than 27,000 people had completed the full process to get coverage across the 36 states using the federal website.
+The U.S. Department of Health and Human Services on Wednesday released enrollment figures through Nov.
+30, showing about 137,000 people had completed the full process to get coverage across the 36 states using the federal website.

-Applications seeking coverage for more than 14,100 people in Louisiana have been filed, according to the federal data.
-About 23,200 of those have been deemed eligible for insurance through the marketplace, but they haven't yet decided if they'll buy a coverage plan.
+Applications seeking coverage for 32,300 people in Louisiana have been filed, according to the federal data.
+About 23,200 of those have been deemed eligible for insurance through the marketplace, but they haven't yet decided whether they'll buy a coverage plan.

 The marketplace offers health insurance options for people who are uninsured or who currently pay for individual policies, rather than getting insurance through their jobs.

 Gov. Bobby Jindal, an opponent of the health law, refused to let the state create its own online marketplace, so Louisiana residents have to sign up through the federal government website at http://www.healthcare.gov .

 Federal subsidies are available to many low- and middle-income families to help cover costs, with 344,000 Louisiana residents estimated to be eligible for the assistance.
-At the same time, most people need to have insurance by mid-February or face fines.
+At the same time, most people need to have insurance by early next year or face fines.